Directed by Javier Polavieja, the D-Lab assembles an excellent team of talented young researches at various stages of their evolving careers

 Javier Blanco García-Lomas is a programmer currently based at Marseille, France, as well as ICT Fellow at the D-Lab, UC3M.
 Since 2016, he has provided key professional services to the lab.
 Javier co-programmed SAdIE, the Scraping and Advanced Implementation Engine we use for our online field-experiments, and he is currently in charge of its maintenance and fine-tuning.
 He also provides expert technical advice on the online surveys carried out at the lab and he is responsible of cybersecurity.

-Javier Carrero Rodríguez is Research Assistant at the D-Lab as well as a 6th-year student of Law and Political Science at Universidad Carlos III de Madrid.
-His academic interests include social inequality, the welfare state, electoral behavior and political communication.
-In addition, Javier collaborates with Politikon in "Consultas Ciudadanas" which is a project funded by the European Union and the Ministry of Foreign Affairs of Spain carried out in all European countries, with the purpose of formulating proposals for the construction process of the EU.
+Javier Carrero Rodríguez is Research Assistant at the D-Lab as well as a 6th year student of Law and Political Science at Universidad Carlos III de Madrid.
+His academic interests include social inequality, the welfare state, electoral behaviour and political communication.
+In addition, Javier is a collaborator of the project "Consultas Ciudadanes".

 Fátima Ezzamouri is Research Assistant at the D-Lab as well as a 6th year student of Law and Political Science.
 Her academic interests are focused on project management and design of public policies in matters related to gender and immigration, a field to which she would like to dedicate herself professionally as a consultant.
 In addition, Fátima is a collaborator of "Hijabi Plus" (the first magazine in Spain dedicated to Muslim women) and a mentor in Technovation Challenge.